-Patient and sex partner counseling on the natural history and transmission of genital herpes, methods to prevent sexual and perinatal transmission, and coping strategies for patients with infection are the foundation of clinical management.
-When the acute illness subsides, many patients benefit from learning about the chronic aspects of the disease.
-Websites, printed materials, and several other resources are available to assist patients, their partners, and clinicians involved in counseling [71; 72].
+Patients and their sex partner(s) should receive counseling on the natural history and transmission of genital herpes, including methods to prevent sexual and perinatal transmission.
+Patient education combined with strategies for coping with side effects are the foundation of clinical management.
+When acute illness subsides, many patients benefit from learning about the chronic aspects of the disease.
+Websites, printed materials, and other resources are available to assist patients, their partners, and clinicians involved in counseling [71; 72].